trackabout/login-ad/login-ad.md

 ![enter image description here](https://f.hubspotusercontent40.net/hubfs/5113190/TA1221-RecID.jpg)

- - We’ve added CollisionAssets columns to the OpenData.CollisionAssets view.
+ - [OpenData](https://meta.trackabout.com/wiki/OpenData) - We’ve added CollisionAssets columns to the OpenData.CollisionAssets view.
- - Rack Fills - We’ve added support for up to 10% overfills on mixed-type assets by individual product code.
+ - [Rack Fills](https://meta.trackabout.com/wiki/Rack_Filling) - We’ve added support for up to 10% overfills on mixed-type assets by individual product code.
 Users will get a pop-up warning when they enter an overfill amount but will still be able to save if the asset’s specifications allow for overfills.
 To learn more about this new functionality, please contact [TrackAbout Support](mailto:support@trackabout.com).

 ![enter image description here](https://f.hubspotusercontent40.net/hub/5113190/hubfs/TA1221-7.jpg)